Sud-ana/RISC-V-Design/README.md

 # Testbench setup to generate the firmware to load onto memory
 Now inorder to test the RISC-V core, we create a testbench to load the c code's assembly hex code onto memory.
 The RISC-V core processor immplemented through a picorv32 RTL reads this hex code and dumps the output into the standard output on the terminal.

+A snapshot of the collaterals whch has a RISC-V core implementation
 ![C-Source code](/assets/Day2_collateral_Files_before_running_hex_script.png)

+Changing permissions of script to generate the hext code and run the testbench script
 ![C-Source code](/assets/Day2_Run_script_to_generate_hex_firmware_for_testbench.png)

+Firmware bit-stream generated through the script.
 ![C-Source code](/assets/Day2_Firmware_generated_in_filelist.png)